 In 1875, grandfather Peter sadly lost his little sister, Anna Petrine.
 She was only 6 years old.
 The local history book has no added mention of her passing.

 The loss of a daughter and a little sister is a devastating experience for anyone – but when looking for more information in the 1875 Ørskog death records, a terrible and long since forgotten tragedy starts unravelling.
-Between May and December of that year, around 40 children from this little community died of Scarlet Fever: Peter’s little sister among them.
+Between May and December of that year, around 40 children from this small community died of Scarlet Fever: Peter’s little sister being one of them.
 He was 15 at the time.

-This tragedy must have been a devastating blow to this small community – and it must have been something that followed Peter Aursnes all through his life.
-And who knows, maybe this was what triggered him into becoming a medical doctor later in life.
+The tragedy must have been a devastating blow to this small community – and it must have been something that followed Peter Aursnes all through his life.
+And who knows, maybe this was what triggered him into becoming a medical doctor years later.
 In Norway back then, becoming a doctor was highly unusual for the son of a small-scale farmer, and it must have taken lots of commitment and personal sacrifice.